rweda/configurable-arbitrary/README.md

 Even for our simple `URLArbitrary` above, which will just output a single string and the page title, the configuration is split into several chunks so that users can override specific sections of the URL while leaving the other sections unchanged.

-By default, `ConfigurableArbitrary` will collect each `Arbitrary` that is needed for the

 Each sub-class of `ConfigurableArbitrary` can define a `spec` method, which will be merged into an object that is passed to `jsverify.record`, which will merge them into an object so they can be passed as a single variable.